ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 {::include cddl/multi-nonce.cddl}
 ~~~~

+The following describes the multi-nonce type.

+multi-nonce:

+: A non-predictable byte string used by RATS roles in a trust domain as extra data included in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.

 ### Multi-Nonce-List {#sec-multi-nonce-list}

-A list of nonces send to multiple consumers.
+A list of nonces send to multiple consumer.
 The consumers use each Nonce in the list of Nonces sequentially.
 Technically, each sequential Nonce in the distributed list is not used just once, but by every Epoch Marker consumer involved.
 This renders each Nonce in the list a Multi-Nonce

 ~~~~ CDDL
 {::include cddl/multi-nonce-list.cddl}
 ~~~~

+The following describes the multi-nonce type.

+multi-nonce-list:

+: A sequence of non-predictable byte strings used by RATS roles in trust domain as extra data in the production of conceptual messages as specified by the RATS architecture {{-RATS-ARCH}} to associate them with a certain epoch.
+Each nonce in the list is used in a consecutive production of a conceptual messages.
+Asserting freshness of a conceptual message including a nonce from the multi-nonce-list requires some state on the receiver side to assess, if that nonce is the appropriate next unused nonce from the multi-nonce-list.

 ### Strictly Monotonically Increasing Counter {#sec-strictly-monotonic}